 World War I brought plenty of work to the city, but also food shortages, and, in 1917, street riots erupted, establishing Turin as a focus of labour activism.
 Gramsci led occupations of the Fiat factory, going on to found the Communist Party.
 By the 1950s, Turin’s population had soared to 700,000, mainly migrant workers from the poor south housed in shanty towns and shunned by the Torinesi.
 By the 1960s Fiat’s workforce had grown to 130,000, with a further half million dependent on the company.
 Today there are fewer people involved in the industry, and Fiat’s famous Lingotto factory is now a shopping centre and conference space; the gap left behind has been filled by some of the biggest names from other industries – Pininfarina, Einaudi, Ferrero, Martini & Rossi, Lavazza and many others – ensuring a continuation of Turin’s economic prosperity.

-Museo EgizioThe Museo Egizio holds a superb collection of Egyptian antiquities, begun under Carlo Emanuele III in the mid-eighteenth century and added to over the ensuing centuries.
+Around the corner from Piazza San Carlo, the superb Museo Egizio holds the world's second largest collection of Egyptian antiquities (after the Egyptian Museum in Cario), begun under Carlo Emanuele III in the mid-eighteenth century and added to over the ensuing centuries.
 A large space on the ground floor, designed by Oscar-winning set designer Dante Ferretti, evokes a vast temple with massive granite sphinxes, gods and pharaohs looming out of the subdued lighting.
 Upstairs, you’ll find decorated mummy cases and an intriguing assortment of everyday objects and even food – eggs, pomegranates and grain, recognizable despite their shrivelled, darkened state.
 The collection’s highlights are a statue of Ramses II and the Tomb of Kha and Mirit.
 The tomb, discovered in 1906 at Deir-el-Medina, is that of a 1400 BC architect, Kha, and his wife Mirit.
 Kha’s burial chamber contains after-life supplies, including a board game to while away the posthumous hours, as well as his own personal illustrated copy of the Egyptian Book of the Dead.
 And to ensure that Mirit kept up appearances, she was provided with a cosmetic case, wig, comb and tweezers.

 Turin has been home to many major literary figures.
 Rousseau and Ruskin, Nietzsche, Flaubert and Twain all enjoyed sojourns here.
 Casanova wrote: “In Turin, the fair sex is most delightful, but the police regulations are troublesome to a degree.”
 Melville wondered at the architecture, commenting that even the poor breakfasted in elegant coffee shops.
 But perhaps Turin’s most famous literary resident is Primo Levi.
-Born at 75 Corso Re Umberto in 1919, Levi graduated in Chemistry from Turin University in 1941 before joining the Partisans.
+Born at 75 Corso Re Umberto in 1919, Levi graduated in Chemistry from Turin University in 1941 before joining the partisans.
 Captured by the Nazis in 1944, he spent the rest of the war In Auschwitz.
 Returning to Turin, he wrote his two masterpieces, If This Is a Man and The Truce.
-You can visit the Centro Internazionale di Studi Primo Levi in Via del Carmine 13 (wprimolevi.It).
+You can visit the Centro Internazionale di Studi Primo Levi at Via del Carmine 13.